kubernetes/community/contributors/design-proposals/architecture/architectural-roadmap.md

 Kubernetes is not just an open-source toolkit, but is typically consumed as a running, easy-to-run, or ready-to-run cluster or service.
-We would like most users and use cases to be able to use stock upstream releases.
+We would like most users and use cases to be able to use stocked upstream releases.
 This means Kubernetes needs sufficient extensibility without rebuilding to handle such use cases.

 While gaps in extensibility are the primary drivers of code forks and